student-to-software-engineer/student-to-software-engineer/docs/7-find-your-first-internship/2-resumes/index.md

 So I won't go into too much detail here.
 Instead I want to focus on the philosophy of what students often get wrong when writing their resumes.

-_I'd highlight recommend Tech Interview Handbook's [resume guide](https://www.techinterviewhandbook.org/resume/), if you are looking for a more in-depth guide._
+I'd highly recommend Tech Interview Handbook's [resume guide](https://www.techinterviewhandbook.org/resume/), if you are looking for a more in-depth guide.

+_In the future, I do plan to add a student specific tech resume guide to this chapter._

 ## The Goal of Your Resume

 Resumes are a marketing exercise.

-You should write your resume with the goal of: **Marketing yourself as someone ready to work as a full-time software engineer** (even if you are just a student with no formal work experience).
+To get hired as a Software Developer Intern, you should write your resume with the goal of: **Marketing yourself as someone ready to work as a full-time software engineer** (even if you are just a student with no formal work experience).

 Let's recall the list of technical skills expected to build production-ready applications from [chapter 5](../../5-technical-skill-roadmap/index.md).